es-analysis/plato/README.md

 ## Release History

+  - 1.3.0 Merged 107,130,128,119,114.
+Numerous bug fixed.
+    - Minor bumped for changes to parsing of files passed.
+Technically a breaking change but effectively a bug fix + feature so bumping minor.
   - 1.2.1 Bumping versions for jshint and lodash
   - 1.2.0 add ability to disable jshint
   - 1.1.0 fix issue with running casperjs tests